Arksine/moonraker/docs/web_api.md

 ### Debug APIs

 The APIs in this section are available when Moonraker the debug argument (`-g`) has been supplied via the command line.
-Some API may also depend on Moonraker's configuration, ie: an optional component may choose to register a debug API.
+Some APIs may also depend on Moonraker's configuration, ie: an optional component may choose to register a debug API.